MBS9/substr/README.md

 Hopefully the match is visible across the diagonal.

 Once these initial matches are identified, the algorithm continues by trying to expand the matches.
-It looks at the next characters after the end of the string, and observes that if it includes some of the next `maxStrike` characters, whether the Levenshtein edit ratio goes above `ratio`.
+It looks at the next characters after the end of the string, and observes that if it includes some of the next `maxStrike` characters, whether the  edit ratio goes above `ratio`.
 If it goes above, then it looks at the next `maxStrike` characters.

 #### Memory